 Poor old San Francisco.
 Now, there, one feels as if trapped inside a J. Peterman catalogue. (“Here’s a devastating trench coat, as laconic as Bogie in Casablanca, as wounded as James Dean in Rebel.
 Oh and here’s a little café straight out of the Summer of Love.
 And in this little coffee shop for an afternoon, you can go back and be a beatnik again.
-Here’s Buddhism, complete with black cloth shoes, here’s Suffering Art, here’s epicureanism, here’s alienated mutilated subculture.”)
-It’s inevitable in pop culture, that the soul be trivialized, but SF used to be a small town and a provincial place, more isolated from the Great Marketplace of the Self.
+Here’s Buddhism, complete with black cloth shoes, here’s Suffering Art, here’s epicureanism, here’s Alienated Mutilated Subculture.”)
+It’s inevitable in pop culture, that the very soul itself be trivialized, but SF used to be a small town and a provincial place, more isolated from the Great Marketplace of the Self.
 (Its reputation notwithstanding!)
 Indeed wasn’t every place, once, more provincial?

 (Kierkegaard, yes: The only real religion is solitude.
 [Implying that, where “any two are gathered in my name,” it’s already poppycock.])